playbanq/WebWalletAPI/README.md

 This specification defines an API that aims to enable web applications to carry out electronic commerce transactions using WebWallets.

 ## What is a WebWallet?
-A WebWallet is a digital wallet that can be recharged using cash to make micropayments on the web.
+A WebWallet is a digital wallet that can hold electronic money and credentials to make payments on the Web.

+### Features
++ **RECHARGEABLE**
-+ **No deposits, but recharges**
+  - **No deposits but recharges**
   A WebWallet is not a deposit account, but a rechargeable digital wallet.
 Funds are not added as deposits but as prepaid recharges, which represent a temporary intermediation between online buyers and sellers.

-+ **No withdrawals or redemption**
+  - **No withdrawals or redemption**
   A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
 The balance loaded on a WebWallet cannot be withdrawn or redeemed for cash, so it must be fully spent at some point.

-+ **No currency exchange**
+  - **No currency exchange**
   A WebWallet can be recharged in any currency supported by the involved parties and the applicable regulations.
 However, a WebWallet recharge is not a currency exchange operation by itself.

 ## WebWallet Transactions